brtrdkeller/Assistance-UNSSC-courses/accessibility-report.md

 WCAG test - 1.3.5
 {: .label .label-green }

-It should be made more explanatory and prominent to ensure users understand its purpose clearly, such as labeling it 'Close button.'
+It should be made more explanatory and prominent to ensure users understand its purpose clearly, such as labeling it "Close button."

 ### Forgot Password Page